 Working with healthcare providers, communities and patients to improve medication safety and reduce adverse drug events

 Working with nursing homes to improve care for residents and reduce healthcare-acquired conditions

-Supporting clinical practices using electronic health records to track and improve care management and care coordination
+Supporting clinical practices using electronic health records to improve care management and coordination

 Changes to the QIO Program